 Involve the IEEE Computer Society for publicity assistance.
 The IEEE Computer Society can help you advertise your conference.
 Contact your Conference Planner to get started.
 Also contact your TC chair to make sure that your conference appears in an upcoming TC newsletter or member communication.

 The goal of this activity is to create a supporter package that ensures that the organization gets their return on investment and makes it an annual investment.
 Elements of this package can include:

 Meet-and Greet Events.
 Assigns rooms or space for meet-and-greet events as opportunities for interaction with students interested in going to industry.
-Note that hosting job fairs at conferences is against IEEE policy (see Section 10.1.24 of the IEEE Policies (PDF) document).
-These events would have to be framed specifically as an opportunity to engage with students.

 The goal of these activities is to have technical people from industry bring their problems and ideas and interact directly with academia.
 You can engage with industry to organize:

 Workshops led by industry leaders on their problems and challenges.
 Consider inviting industry to lead a workshop where they describe their problems and challenges and then invite ideas from the audience on how to solve them.

 Contests led by industry leaders to propose ideas to solve problems and challenges.
 Invite industry to create a contest in which conference attendees can submit solutions to a current or future problem.
 The discussion of solutions can occur in a workshop setting or could even be a session in the main conference for the top solutions.
 Industry should provide the award(s), which should be given out in a plenary session.